aayushkataria123/Pizza_Sales_Analysis/README.md

  Review the performance of the lowest revenue pizzas, such as The Brie Carrie Pizza.
 Assess whether it's worth reimagining these items or discontinuing them from the menu.

  ### 5) Inventory Planning:
+ Plan inventory management strategies to meet the demand for popular pizza options during peak times, ensuring no stockouts or delays.